Thinking Before Constraining: A Unified Decoding Framework for Large Language Models: Appendix

+As shown in Table~\ref{tab:overlap_results}, cases where In-Writing is correct but NL-to-Format is incorrect are substantially more frequent than the reverse, especially in the LastLetter task.
+This improvement comes not only from better parsing, but also from the auto-correcting effect of constrained decoding.
+By enforcing a predefined regex or grammar, constrained decoding prevents invalid tokens (e.g., whitespace between letters), encouraging models to avoid such errors during constrained generation.

-By examining the experimental results of our approach, we observe that hybrid constrained decoding is far from perfect.
-Although this method shows promising results compared to the NL-to-Format baseline (i.e., a two-step approach in which an additional large language model is used as a parser), it still fails in a non-negligible number of cases.
+Even so, hybrid constrained decoding is far from perfect.
+Although this method shows promising results compared to NL-to-Format, it still fails in a non-negligible number of cases.
+As shown in Table~\ref{tab:overlap_results}, In-Writing fails on certain examples where NL-to-Format correctly parses the output.

-We identified some examples from the GSM8K benchmark where constrained decoding fails to correctly parse the final answer into the \texttt{final\_answer} field.
+We also identify some examples from the GSM8K benchmark where constrained decoding fails to correctly map the final answer into the \texttt{final\_answer} field.
 Some of these examples are shown below.

 While we cannot provide a full statistical analysis due to human resource limitations, we would like to emphasize that constrained decoding is far from a perfect parser, and future work is needed to improve its semantic correctness and parsability.